 The PTU (Public Test Universe) is a replica environment of all servers needed to operate the game and the platform.
 This environment exists to allow public testing phases of unreleased patches of the game and platform, but under tight access control.

 Access to the PTU requires an invitation and is handled in waves to control the amount of players in the environment based on testing needs.
 The PTU also includes the Evocati Test Flight group, an advance team of player testers.

 How does the PTU work?

 The Public Test Universe will be started up when a large patch is nearing task implementation lock.
 Development Operations (Ops) will select the best working build and deploy it to the PTU servers.
 Then players and internal staff (QA, Development, Ops) will access the environment for testing.

 The PTU is managed by testing “phases”.
 A testing phase includes a date range for testing, set features per release and build, and wave invites for required account badges.
 The PTU is not always available and attempting to login when it is not active will give an error.
 We only open the PTU servers when we have release candidate builds to test for an upcoming release.

-The PTU is designed to be a staging environment where we can deploy builds for players to test before it goes to the Live servers and general availability to all alpha players.
+The PTU is designed to be a staging environment where we can deploy builds for players to test before they go to the Live servers and general availability to all alpha players.

 These early release candidates are builds with new features, new ships, bug fixes, and in-progress updates to existing features.
 Be advised of the following: